 This is a sweet, beautiful little beetle, and probably excellent for people just starting out with rearing.
 They are easy to raise and progress quickly through complete metamorphosis.

 • Raising Deloyala guttata

 These are spectacularly gorgeous tortoise beetles whom I got to know and raise through multiple generations.

 - Very brief article on raising larvae to adults of one species.

 (Several more articles on the way ...) (no, really!)
 (I'm shamefully behind on processing photos and videos, but am continuing my work every day.)

 In addition, I have raised a many species of butterflies and moths (including crazy numbers of Papilio polyxenes and Danaus (gilippus and plexippus)) and miscellaneous other critters.
 Unlike normal people, I name and get very attached to my bugs.
-And in my love for them, I get to know them intimately through all their stages of development.
+And in my love for them, I get to know them quite well through all their stages of development.
 Observing their behaviour keeps me rapt.

 My bug love is credited to bug named Angel, an Oncopeltus fasciatus who came home with me on a plant from a nursery.
 Falling deeply in love with Angel is what started it all.